 Formulating New Compositions Using Molecules in Magic Mushrooms

 Mother nature provides the world with magic mushrooms.
-Those naturally occurring mushrooms are products of nature.
-For example, in some parts of the world, cultivated mushrooms are available for sale.
+In some countries, cultivated mushrooms are available for sale.
 At one point, so-called “smart shops” in Amsterdam sold containers of fresh mushrooms.
-Those cultivated mushrooms were truly “products of nature.”
+Those cultivated mushrooms were true “products of nature.”

-Naturally occurring psychoactive mushrooms are known to provide numerous benefits when taken in their unaltered form.
-(Eating fresh or dried mushroom fruiting bodies).
+Naturally occurring psychoactive mushrooms are known to provide numerous benefits when taken in their unaltered form such as eating fresh or dried mushroom fruiting bodies.
 Additionally, naturally occurring mushrooms can be processed into products of human ingenuity.
-The cartoon below shows a high level process for extracting and isolating molecules from magic mushrooms.
+The illustration below shows a high-level process for extracting and isolating molecules from magic mushrooms.

 Extracting Components from Mushrooms

-Mushroom extracts can be made as follows: (1) treating mushroom material with a suitable solvent; (2) filtering away the insoluble mushroom material; and then (3) optionally evaporating the solvent to concentrate the extract.
+Mushroom extracts can be made as follows: (1) treating the mushroom material with a suitable solvent, (2) filtering away the insoluble mushroom material, and (3) optionally evaporating the solvent to concentrate the extract.